-Is 2021 the year electric vehicles hit their tipping point?
+Is this the year electric vehicles hit their tipping point?
 New York dug into a $750 million EV-infrastructure expansion.
-States like Massachusetts banned sales of new gas-powered cars by 2035.
+States like Massachusetts and California banned sales of new gas-powered cars by 2035.
 And while Tesla had gobbled up a lot of early EV market share, carmakers like Volkswagen, Hyundai, and Ford rolled out cool new models, including all-electric SUVs and pickups.

 The Hudson Valley is getting in on the action, too.
 While most Scenic Hudson parks don’t have electricity, making the addition of power stations a challenge, Mt.
 Beacon and Long Dock Park now feature brand-new chargers that opened to park users in early September.
 I used the grand opening as a good chance to rent one of the many new models and to take a scenic road trip, seeing the HV by EV.